 About Lake Okeechobee

-Lake Okeechobee, which means “big water” in Seminole Indian language and is locally referred to as “The Lake”, “Florida’s Inland Sea”, or “The Big O”, is the largest freshwater lake in the state of Florida.
-It covers 730 square miles, or roughly half the size of the state of Rhode Island.
+Lake Okeechobee means “big water” in the Seminole Indian language.
+Locals refer to it as “The Lake”, “Florida’s Inland Sea”, or “The Big O”.
+It is the largest freshwater lake in the state of Florida.
+It covers 730 square miles or roughly half the size of the state of Rhode Island.

 Lake Okeechobee Pollution